-One of the most emotional areas of Ohio law is DOMESTIC VIOLENCE.
 The legislature of the State of Ohio has made it a crime to cause harm, attempt to cause harm, or threaten to cause harm to family or household members.
 Law enforcement officers treat this crime seriously.
-Under Ohio law, there is a "preferred arrest policy" for DOMESTIC VIOLENCE offenses; that is, if an officer has reasonable grounds to believe that a person committed domestic violence, then the officer must arrest that person.
+Under Ohio law, there is a "preferred arrest policy" for Domestic Violence offenses: if an officer has reasonable grounds to believe that a person committed domestic violence, then the officer must arrest that person.

 A spouse, a person living as a spouse, or a former spouse of the offender;